OneRNG/tt-cpu8/README.md

     ev:		nop
     f0 HL:	mov a, #HL
     f1 HL:	add a, #HL
-    f2 HL:	mov y, #HL
+    f2 HL:	mov y, #EEHL
-    f3 HL:	mov x, #HL
+    f3 HL:	mov x, #EEHL
-    f4 HL:	jne a/c, HL	if h[3] the test c otherwise test a f5 HL:	jeq a/c, HL	if h[3] the test c otherwise test a f6 HL:	jmp/call HL
+    f4 HL:	jne a/c, EEHL	if ee[4] the test c otherwise test a f5 HL:	jeq a/c, EEHL	if ee[4] the test c otherwise test a f6 HL:	jmp/call EEHL
     f7 HL:	nop

-Memory is 128/256 (128 unified or 128xcode+128xdata) 4-bit nibbles, references are a 3 bit (8 byte) offset from the X or Y index registers - the general idea is that the Y register points to an 8 register scratch pad block (a bit like an 8051) but can also be repurposed for copies when required.
+Memory is 4096 bytes, references are a 3 bit (8 byte) offset from the X or Y index registers - the general idea is that the Y register points to a scratch pad block (a bit like an 8051) but can also be repurposed for copies when required.
 There is an on-chip SRAM block for data access only (addressed with the MSB of the data address) - mostly just to soak up any additional gates.

-There is a 4-deep hardware call stack.
+There is a 3-deep hardware call stack.

 An assembler for this CPU [is here](https://github.com/MoonbaseOtago/tt-asm)